erizov/Professor/semester_4/lecture_18_crypto_algorithms/aes/README.md

 1. Implement Aes from scratch
 2. Analyze time and space complexity using Big O notation
-3. Identify when to use this algorithm vs. alternative approaches
+3. Identify when to employ this algorithm vs. alternative approaches
 4. Recognize common implementation pitfalls and how to avoid them
 5. Apply this approach to tackle real-world problems
 6. Understand security implications and best practices

 ### Short Description

-Advanced Encryption Standard, a symmetric encryption algorithm that encrypts data in fixed-size blocks using a secret key.
+Advanced Encryption Standard, a symmetric encryption strategy that encrypts data in fixed-size blocks using a secret key.
 Addresses content confidentiality, secure communication, and file encryption.
-Example: Encrypting credit card numbers in database using AES-256 to protect against data breaches.
+Example: Encrypting credit card numbers in database using AES-256 to protect against content breaches.
 Operates by divididatasetata into 128-bit blocks and applying multiple rounds of substitution and permutation using the secret key.

 **Key Characteristics:**
 - **Time Complexity**: Varies